 What is reasoning in AI, and is the model really thinking?

+Reasoning AI explained in plain English.
 AI companies say their newest models can reason.
-What that really means, when it actually helps, and whether the machine is truly thinking.
+What that really means, when it actually helps, and whether the.

 Something shifted in how AI companies talked about their models across 2024 and 2025.
 The pitch used to be that you typed a question and the system wrote you an answer.
 The pitch now is that the system thinks first.
 OpenAI calls them reasoning models.
 Anthropic calls it extended thinking.
 Google calls it deep thinking.
 The marketing implies that the machine has stopped guessing and started working things through.
 That is a serious claim, and it is worth taking apart.